defra-design/design/design-crits.md

 * [Accessibility acceptance criteria](/accessibility-acceptance-criteria.md)
 * Design crits

 # Design crits

-A design crit is a critique, or detailed analysis of something, not a criticism in order to improve designs.
-Crits can be done at any stage in the design process and are useful to help improve overall services.
+A design crit is a critique, or detailed analysis of something (not a criticism) in order to improve its design.
+Design crits can be done at any stage in the design process and help improve our services.

-We have a [#design-crits](https://defra-digital.slack.com/archives/C01REPJH9V5) slack channel and offer design crits to anyone who is interested in having them.
-You can request a design crit via Slack or [the request form](https://forms.gle/nQrFQYzd5sdLjuBK6).
+We have a [#design-crits](https://defra-digital.slack.com/archives/C01REPJH9V5) slack channel that allows you to submit work for immediate feedback.

+We also offer design crits to anyone who is interested in having them.
+You can request a design crit session via [our request form](https://forms.gle/nQrFQYzd5sdLjuBK6).

 ## Tips for getting and giving feedback

 ### Getting feedback

 #### 1. Set the context